thetaofather/mobnet/README.md

   Validators on MobNet.
 They:
   - track internal prices and subnet “size” metrics,
   - compute impact scores for hits,
-  - score and weight miners (Mobsters),
+  - score and weight Mobsters (miners),
   - and drive consensus on how emissions and collateral are allocated.

 ### The MOB-α Token (MOBnet's Alpha token)